xfsnow/xfsnow.github.io/en/20110420_JavaScript_Class.md

 };
 ```

-With this basic class generator, we can define classes more simply.
+With this most basic class generator, we can define classes more simply.
 For example:

 ```javascript
 var Animal = classer({